Skip to content

 What is a Healthcare Directive?

-A healthcare directive, often called an advance healthcare directive (AHD), is a more comprehensive legal document.
+A healthcare directive, often called an advance healthcare directive (AHD), is a more complete legal document.
 It encompasses your wishes for medical treatment and, crucially, designates a trusted person, known as a healthcare agent or proxy, to make healthcare decisions on your behalf if you can’t.

 This broader scope means a healthcare directive can include the specific instructions found in a living will, as well as grant authority to another person.
 The agent’s role is to interpret your wishes and make decisions that align with your values and known preferences, even in unforeseen situations not explicitly covered by the living will portion.